 If you’re unsure where you should leave your Lab, let’s dive into the advantages and disadvantages of leaving your Labrador inside vs. outside:

-If you choose to leave your Labrador inside when you go out, you can still control his environment by containing him in a certain area of the house.
+If you leave your Labrador inside when you go out, you can still control his environment by containing him in a certain area of the house.

 Here are a few suggestions to contain your Lab inside:

-- Use a crate.
+1. Use a crate.
 Labradors need a crate that’s no smaller than 42 inches.
-This size crate will be enough for your dog to move around and stretch out comfortably.
-I like the Midwest Homes for Pets icrate from Amazon, as it’s all-inclusive, having everything you need.
-My dog loved her crate and would often go there to chill out or play.
-Check out my step-by-step guide, Easy Labrador Puppy Crate Training to learn more about crate training.
+This size crate will allow your dog to move around and stretch out comfortably.
+I like the Midwest Homes for Pets icrate, as it’s all-inclusive, having everything you need.
+My dog loved her crate and often went to chill out or play.
+Check out my step-by-step guide, Easy Labrador Puppy Crate Training, to learn more about crate training.

-- Use a playpen.
-Puppy playpens are perfect for containing your young Labrador, and he’ll have loads of room to play safely.
-You can even connect some playpens to a crate to create a great combination of both a cozy resting space and room to roam.
-Some are more durable and can even be used outside, such as the BestPet Dog Pen from Amazon.
+3. Use a playpen.
+Puppy playpens are perfect for containing your young Labrador, and he’ll have room to play safely.
+You can even connect some playpens to a crate to create a great combination of a cozy resting space and room to roam.
+Some are more durable and can even be used outside, such as the BestPet Dog Pen.
 You can configure this one into multiple shapes without using tools.
 It’s lightweight, collapsable, and easy to move around.

 There will come a time when you can let your Lab have the run of the house.
 Most Labrador owners eventually try this route.
 You will know when your dog is ready!
 My dog was two years old before she was allowed to roam freely around the house.